Baby-jesuset/FBGENERALHW-sj/CURSOR_PROMPT.md

-# Lovable Dev Prompt - FB General Hardware E-Commerce Website
+# Cursor Dev Prompt - FB General Hardware E-Commerce Website

 ## Project Overview

-your working on a modern, full-featured e-commerce website for **FB General Hardware**, a Ugandan hardware store selling building materials, tools, equipment, and supplies.
+Your working on a modern, full-featured e-commerce website for **FB General Hardware**, a Ugandan hardware store selling building materials, tools, equipment, and supplies.
 The design is inspired by with a clean, professional aesthetic suitable for a hardware business.

 ## What We're Building